The Implicit Bias of Heterogeneity towards Invariance: A Study of Multi-Environment Matrix Sensing: Proof Sketch

+where $\E[\cdot]$ is w.r.t. $\xi$.
+So spurious signal keeps small when $\tfrac{1}{16M}>\eta>\tfrac{4\E[\xi]}{(1-\gamma)\var[\xi]}$.
+See the figure for illustration in Figure~\ref{fig:illu222}.
+While $\E[\|\qb_t\|]$ (shown in the left figure) increases since the signals have positive expectations, $\E[\|\qb_t\|^{0.1}]$ (shown in the right figure) decreases.
+Note that the above intuition is informal and the formal argument is deferred in Lemma~\ref{lemma:upper-bound-q} and Lemma~\ref{lemma:x is martingale} in Appendix.

-The dynamics analysis can be divided into two phases.
-In Phase 1, the invariant signals $\mrt$ increase rapidly while the spurious signals $\mqt$ fluctuate within some small level.
-Phase 1 ends in $O(\frac{1}{\eta}\log(\frac{1}{\alpha}))$ steps when $\mrt$ attains $\Theta(1)$-order.
-In Phase 2, the magnitudes of $ \mqt$ and $ \mEt$ maintain at a low level, while the singular values of $\mrt$ converge to $1$.
+The entire training process can be divided into two phases.
+In Phase 1, the invariant signals $\mrt$ increase rapidly while the spurious signals $\mqt$ fluctuate but remain at a low level.
+Phase 1 ends in $O(\frac{1}{\eta}\log(\frac{1}{\alpha}))$ steps when $\mrt$ attains $\Theta(1)$-order (see Theorem~\ref{theorem:phase1}).
+In Phase 2, the magnitudes of $ \mqt$ and $ \mEt$ stay low, while all the singular values of $\mrt$ approach $1$ (See Theorem~\ref{theorem:phase2}).
+We defer the details to Appendix.